gtzilla/fastFrag/README.md

         }

     Try out these examples, or any fastFrag examples at <http://json.fastfrag.org/frag>.
-Please be aware, Python is sensitive about key quoting, [working on a fix](http://github.com/gregory80/fastFrag/issues/issue/4) JavaScript is much more forgiving in this manner, consider this URL ultra-strict
+Please be aware, Python is sensitive about key quoting, [working on a fix](http://github.com/gregory80/fastFrag/issues/issue/4) JavaScript is much more forgiving in this manner, consider this URL ultra-strict.

+    If you were to try the following, via jQuery, your page will be __pwned__

+        $('body').html('<script>alert("pnwed");</script>');